How to Read Course Descriptions

 Prerequisite: Junior standing; completion of GE Area A with grades of C- or better; and completion of GE Areas B1 through B4, with a grade of C- or better in one course in GE Area B4 (GE Area B1 for students on the 2019-20 or earlier catalogs).

 Interdisciplinary investigation of how human activities impact the Earth's environment on a global scale.
 Examination of population, resource use, climate change, and biodiversity from scientific/technical and social/economic/ historical/political perspectives.
 Use of remote sensing maps.
 Sustainable solutions.
+Course may be offered in classroom-based, online, or hybrid format.
 4 lectures.
 Crosslisted as AG/EDES/ENGR/GEOG/ISLA/SCM/UNIV 350.
 Fulfills GE Area Upper-Division B (GE Areas B5, B6, or B7 for students on the 2019-20 catalog).